Ashwagandha vs Reishi: The Two Roads to Rest

 2. Daytime vs Night-Time Profiles

 A key practical distinction: ashwagandha works well as both a daytime and night-time supplement.
-Taken in the morning, it buffers the stress response throughout the day.
-Taken at night, it helps quiet a racing mind.
+Taken in the morning, it has been traditionally used to support daily stress response.
+Taken at night, it has been traditionally used to support relaxation.
 A 2023 RCT confirmed that ashwagandha alleviates stress and anxiety while improving quality of life by modulating cortisol (PMID: 37832082).

 Reishi, by contrast, is traditionally taken in the evening.
 Its calming properties build over time rather than producing acute effects.
 Most practitioners recommend consistent daily use for at least 2–4 weeks before evaluating its impact on sleep quality.